apache/buildstream/doc/source/format_project.rst

   # The minimum base BuildStream format
   format-version: 0

-BuildStream will increment it's core YAML format version at least once in any given minor point release where the format has been extended to support a new feature.
+BuildStream will increment its core YAML format version at least once in any given minor point release where the format has been extended to support a new feature.